nbalepur/persona-anon/README.md

 We note the following limitations with our approach:
 1. Models have not undergone safety training, so they can produce harmful, biased, or irrelevant text when instructed to.
 2. The Anthropic HHH models often generate repetitive text.
 To fix this, we recommend using decoding strategies apart from greedy decoding.
 In the paper, we filtered out these repetitive outputs during evaluation

-## Contact

-If you have any questions about the paper or repository, feel free to raise an issue or contact me, Nishant Balepur, at [nbalepur@umd.edu](mailto:nbalepur@umd.edu)